Skip to Main Content

 "There's still a lot of work to be done,” said Joe Luther (’08, Construction Management), Christman Senior Vice President and General Manager for SE Michigan.
 “There's been incredible progress in the last 10 years, but there's still such a long way to go and there's still a lot of passion in developers to get us there.
 I think the next 10 years are going to be as exciting as the past 10, and we're going to continue to see it push out from the downtown area into other pockets of the city and we're excited to be along for the ride."

-A week before the grand re-opening of Michigan Central as a mobility and innovation hub, Giesey returned wearing his white hard hat and bright safety vest—appearing out of place in a building that had become his second home.
+A week before the grand re-opening of Michigan Central as a mobility and innovation hub, Giesey returned wearing his white hard hat and bright safety vest—now appearing out of place in a building that had become his second home.
 Preparations were well underway for the city’s 10-day celebration to commemorate the event.
-A temporary concert stage for Detroit musical icons now stood on the spot where his grandmother made her emotional approach back in 2019.
+A temporary concert stage for Detroit musical icons stood on the spot where his grandmother made her emotional approach back in 2019.

 Her words still rang in his head, her pressing question finally answered.